-In the proposal for revision of the EPBD of 2021, MSs are asked to establish national building renovation plans that should be submitted to EC as parts of their National Energy and Climate Plans (NECPs) and their updates.
-National building renovation plans have replaced the long-term renovation strategies which were introduced in the 2018 recast of the EPBD.
-This terminology change indicates the attempt to make the national renovation plans operational and concrete in terms of setting tangible objectives.
+In the proposal to revise the EPBD of 2021, MSs are asked to establish National Building Renovation Plans (NBRPs) that should be submitted to EC as parts of their National Energy and Climate Plans (NECPs) and their updates.
+NBRPs will replace the national Long-Term Renovation Strategies (LTRSs) which, among others must include an overview of national initiatives to promote smart technologies and well-connected buildings and communities.
+NBRPs indicate the attempt to make the national renovation plans operational and concrete in terms of setting tangible objectives.
 Its overall aim is to ensure the renovation of their national residential and non-residential building stock, both public and private, towards the overall objective of a zero-emission building stock by 2050.
-Zero-emission buildings are considered "buildings with a very high energy performance in line with the energy efficiency first principle, and where the very low amount of energy still required is fully covered by energy from renewable sources at the building or district or community level where technically feasible (notably those generated on-site, from a renewable energy community or from renewable energy or waste heat from a district heating and cooling system)".
-The plans should provide detailed roadmaps with nationally defined objectives and measurable progress indicators, while an outline of the existing building stock and a summary of deployed and planned interventions as well as the investments needs, and the administrative resources required to facilitate the implementation of the national roadmaps should also be encompassed.
+The plans should provide detailed roadmaps with nationally defined objectives and measurable progress indicators, while an outline of the existing building stock and a summary of deployed and planned policies and measures, including for the promotion of smart technologies, as well as the investments needs, and the administrative resources required to facilitate the implementation of the national roadmaps should also be encompassed.